kircherlab/MPRAsnakeflow/docs/experiment.rst

 Files
 -------------
 Once the pipline is finished running then all the output files can be seen in the results folder.
 This pipline also generates a qc report.
-For more details, refer to the `HTML documentation <../../qc_report.HepG2.MPRAworkshop.tutorialConfig.html>`_.
+For more details, refer to the `HTML report <../../qc_report.HepG2.MPRAworkshop.tutorialConfig.html>`_.

 File tree